GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
+> ### If each part of the task must be separately coordinated with each other part, the effort increases as n(n-1)/2.
+Three workers require three times as much pairwise intercommunication as two; four require six times as much as two.
 >
-> ~ *Brian Kernighan*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts